bolt/docs/docs/fields/common.md

 When you want to give a record a default value, use `default:`.
-For most fields this will set the initial value of the field, when you're creating a new record of this contenttype.
+For most fields this will set the initial value of the field, when you're creating a new record of this ContentType.
 For `date` and `datetime` fields, the value is passed through [strtotime](http://php.net/manual/en/function.strtotime.php), meaning that you can use a fixed date as default, like "1900-01-01 12:00:00", but also relative dates like "first day of this month", "next Monday" or "yesterday".